Screen#

 get_string_height#

-get_string_height(string) gets the height of a string as an integer in pixels as if it was on the Brain’s screen.
+get_string_height(string) returns the height of a string as an integer in pixels as if it was on the Brain’s screen.
 The height of a string changes based on the length of the string and the size of the font.

 Usage: